marcoverl/CVUserGuide/source/AdminVMs-nocontext.rst

 ..
 WARNING ::
    Only the content of the 'root disk' is saved when you do a snapshot.
-   So if the instance was created using a flavor that has a supplementary ephemeral disk, the content of such disk is NOT saved when snapshotting.
+   So if the instance was created using a flavor that has a supplementary ephemeral disk, the content of such disk is NOT saved and will be lost when snapshotting.

 ..
 NOTE ::
    In CloudVeneto snapshot size is limited to 25 GB.